saskiaotto/INDperform/cran-comments.md

 ## Test environments

 * macOS 10.14.5 on local install, R 3.6.1
-* ubuntu 14.04 on travis-ci (R-devel, R-release, R-oldrelease)
+* ubuntu 16.04 on travis-ci (R-devel, R-release, R-oldrelease)
 * win-builder (R-devel, R-release, R-oldrelease)

 ## R CMD check results

-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs but 1 NOTE:

+*Possibly mis-spelled words in DESCRIPTION: al (13:76) et (13:73)*

+I am referring to my paper Otto et al. (2018) in the Description section and don't know how to write it in a way to not receive a note.

 ## Reverse dependencies